 - In one episode of Hogan's Heroes, the Germans develop a type of bomb capable of homing in on radio signals.
 After the POWs manage to photograph the blueprints, Newkirk uses a locker as a makeshift darkroom to develop the film.
 When Klink comes in, the others pass off Newkirk being in the locker as a Punishment Box for an earlier offense note .
 Feeling generous over the approaching test of the new bombs, Klink decided to rescind Newkirk's punishment and opened the locker to let him out, unknowingly destroying the film.

-- Stranger Things: In the first episode of season 3, when Nancy arrives at the newspaper where she interns, and begins to distribute the sandwiches she picked up for the staff, she enters the Dark Room while an employee is developping pictures there.
+- Stranger Things: In the first episode of season 3, when Nancy arrives at the newspaper where she interns, and begins to distribute the sandwiches she picked up for the staff, she enters the dark room, where Jonathan is developing pictures there.
 She hastily apologizes and closes the door again.
 It's not shown if any damage was done to the pictures.

 - A Running Gag in Babylon Berlin, where people constantly barge into Gräf's darkroom and destroy whatever photos he's developing.